| | | |

 source code with developers, respecting user modifications, user

 preferences, and inserting methods that should process events.
+SYNTACTIC

 EDITOR